Om-Andharia/Vision-Guard/README.md

 ## Day 4 Summary - IoT Notification through Telegram

-Phase 2 Day 4 focused on IoT notification preparation using Telegram.
+Phase 2 Day 4 was completed successfully.

-A Telegram bot was created using BotFather.
-The bot token was generated and stored privately.
-The Telegram Chat ID was collected using the Telegram Bot API getUpdates method.
+A Telegram bot was created using BotFather, the bot token was generated, and the Chat ID was collected using the Telegram Bot API.
+The required Arduino libraries, including UniversalTelegramBot and ArduinoJson, were installed.

-Required Arduino libraries, including UniversalTelegramBot and ArduinoJson, were installed in Arduino IDE.
-The ESP32 was then programmed to connect to WiFi and send a test Telegram message.

-The first Telegram message was successfully received from the ESP32, confirming ESP32-to-Telegram communication through WiFi.
+The ESP32 successfully connected to WiFi and sent a Telegram test message.
+The message was received on the Telegram app, confirming that ESP32-to-Telegram communication was working.

-LED and buzzer confirmation were added after successful Telegram message delivery.
-During WiFi connection, the LED blinked to show connection attempts.
-After the Telegram message was sent successfully, the LED blinked once and the buzzer beeped once.

-Failure cases were also tested.
-A wrong WiFi password was used to confirm WiFi failure handling, and an incorrect bot token was tested to verify Telegram failure handling.
-In failure conditions, the buzzer gave warning beeps.
+LED and buzzer confirmation were added.
+The LED blinked during WiFi connection attempts, and after successful Telegram message delivery, the LED blinked once while the buzzer beeped once.
+Failure cases were also tested using a wrong WiFi password and wrong bot token.
+In both cases, the ESP32 handled the error condition and triggered warning beeps.

-Finally, sensitive credentials such as WiFi password, Telegram bot token, and Chat ID were removed from the GitHub-ready code and replaced with placeholder values.
+Finally, sensitive credentials such as WiFi password, Telegram bot token, and Chat ID were removed from GitHub-ready code and replaced with placeholder values.

-This completed the Telegram notification preparation stage for VisionGuard Phase 2.
+This completes the Telegram notification preparation stage of VisionGuard Phase 2.

 ## Security Note